input-output-hk/adrestia/docs/process/Matrix.md

 Our team's homeserver is [adrestia.iohkdev.io](https://matrix.adrestia.iohkdev.io/).

+All team channels are contained within the [Adrestia Space](https://matrix.to/#/#adrestia:adrestia.iohkdev.io).

 ## Web client

 You can log in immediately with your web browser, without installing any client software by visiting: